dedaluz/django-tumblelog/docs/configuration.rst

 TUMBLELOG_POST_TYPES
 --------------------

-Optional, but recommended; a list of paths to :ref:`post types <baseposttype_class>` you'd like to use.
+Optional, but recommended; a list of :ref:`post types <baseposttype_class>` you'd like to use.
+These should take the form of ``'app.Model'``, rather than being full import paths.

 Default:
 ::

     [
-        'tumblelog.contrib.text.Article',
+        'tumblelog.Article',
-        'tumblelog.contrib.text.Text',
+        'tumblelog.Text',
-        'tumblelog.contrib.file.File',
+        'tumblelog.File',
-        'tumblelog.contrib.photo.Image',
+        'tumblelog.Image',
     ]

 Example: